Ilja's Story

 What do you do now, and what does your current work involve?

-Alongside coaching, I work with organisations, councils, and NGOs to deliver talks, training, and consultancy that embed trauma-informed and neurodivergent-aware approaches into their systems, culture and leadership.
+Alongside this, I still run my cookery school and packaging business, which keeps me grounded in the reality of building and running things in real time.
+I also work with organisations, councils and NGOs to deliver talks, training and consultancy that embed trauma-informed and neurodivergent-aware approaches into how they work and support people.

 What do you regard as your first career or the path you originally started out in?